FDA advisers vote that lecanemab shows benefit as an Alzheimer’s treatment - KESQ

 Some people who get ARIA may not have symptoms, but it can occasionally lead to hospitalization or lasting impairment.
 And the frequency of ARIA appeared to be higher in people who had a gene called APOE4, which can raise the risk of Alzheimer’s disease or other dementias.
 ARIA “were numerically less common” among APOE4 noncarriers.

-The FDA advisory committee on Friday discussed concerns about lecanemab’s overall risks versus benefits for APOE4 carriers.
-“The ARIA rate was pretty striking,” said committee member Dr. Michael Gold in Friday’s meeting.
+The FDA advisory committee discussed concerns about lecanemab’s overall risks versus benefits for APOE4 carriers.
+“The ARIA rate was pretty striking,” said member Dr. Michael Gold, chief medical officer of Neumora Therapeutics.

 More than 6.5 million people in the United States live with Alzheimer’s disease, according to the Alzheimer’s Association, and that number is expected to grow to 13.8 million by 2060.